 High Intent Keywords

 High intent keywords are terms that have a higher chance of resulting in someone converting into a customer.
 For example if someone searched for “buy mens shoes online” they are most likely looking to buy a pair of mens shoes online.
 Targeting and ranking for these terms is extremely important.

 Keywords with lower intent are terms that would not directly result in the searcher buying your product or service.
 A term like “mens shoes” has low intent because you don’t know why they are searching for the term.
 Terms with lower intent are important to target because they can help push the searcher towards buying from you.

-Evergreen keywords are searches that are valuable and exist all year round like evergreen Pine Trees.
-There are many of these but it is important for them to be related to your business.
-For example if you own a Watch Store you can target a phrase like “Watch Buying Guide” because people would we searching for that term year round.
+Evergreen keywords are searches that are valuable and exist all year round like evergreen pine trees.
+There are many of these, but it is important for them to be related to your business.
+For example, if you own a watch store, you can target a phrase like “Watch buying guide” because people would be searching for that term year round.

 Seasonal keywords are keywords that increase in search volume and value during specific times of the year.

 - Holidays (Christmas, Thanksgiving Day)

 - Special Days ( National Siblings Day, National Donut Day)